jayhyunjo/globes_dune/README.md

 make dune_res

 A script all.sh that can change the smear matrix and run everything.
 Tag “ori” is the original result in DUNE.
-Others are the number of different method.
+Others are the number of different reconstruction method.
+For conventions, please refer to this paper: https://journals.aps.org/prd/abstract/10.1103/PhysRevD.111.032007

 0-2 are for Q1 to Q3;
 3 is for Q4 which we didn’t shown in the paper.